jwebbed/hellouoft/README.md

-# hellouoft
+# Hello UofT
-The home page for Hello U of T using [Middleman](https://middlemanapp.com/).
+The home page for Hello UofT using [Middleman](https://middlemanapp.com/).

 ## Development
 Install [rbenv](https://github.com/rbenv/rbenv), clone this repo, then: